-(Course Goals ) Understand the seismic vulnerability evaluation of structures and urban systems, the disaster impact evaluation scheme, and the disaster prevention countermeasures.
+[Course Goals] Understand the seismic vulnerability evaluation of structures and urban systems, the disaster impact evaluation scheme, and the disaster prevention countermeasures.
 Then learn basic knowledge needed to foresee and prepare for the earthquake disaster in future by themselves.

 Theme Class number of times Description Mechanism of disasters by earthquakes 4 What is urban disaster management?
 Mechanism of disasters by earthquakes, source mechanisms for disastrous earthquakes in and around Japan, ground motion generation process, seismic intensity and magnitude, characteristics of observed ground motion will be explained from previous earthquake disasters.
-Basics of wave propagation and strong ground motion 3 Wave propagation analysis and strong motion simulation Structural response estimation 3 Modeling of structures and prediction of their responses Environmental impact by great eartuquake disaster 3 Predictions of great earthquake disaster and its environmental impact Seismic design and retrofit 2 Problems associated with the current building code and retrofitting technology
+Basics of wave propagation and strong ground motion 3 Wave propagation analysis and strong motion simulation Structural response estimation 3 Modeling of structures and prediction of their responses Mechanism of post-earthquake fires and disaster estimation 3 Earthquake risk analysis taking into account of the post-earthquake fires Mechanism of Tsunami and Tsunami fire and disaster estimation 2 Evaluation of hazard by Tsunami fires